-These loans have the following features:
+In general, these loans have the following features:

-- Attractive pricing with advantageous funding conditions. - Long terms, matching the economic life of each project, which can sometimes exceed 30 years. - Coverage of up to 50% of a project's total cost, with loans starting at €25 million and even lower amounts in some cases. - Funds to SMEs of up to €12.5 million through intermediated lending partners.
+- Attractive pricing with advantageous funding conditions. • - Long terms, matching the economic life of each project, which can sometimes exceed 30 years. - Coverage of up to 50% of a project's total cost, with loans starting at €25,000,000 and even lower amounts in some cases. - In the case of SMEs, funds of up to €12,500,000 through ٠ intermediated lending partners. - Financial and technical support for preparation of the project, • when required. - Financing can be blended with additional sources of investment, such as financial instruments and grants from the EU or from third parties.